informalsystems/hermes/.changelog/unreleased/features/3845-add-simulate-errors-metric.md

-- Added simulate errors metric for Prometheus ([\#3845](https://github.com/informalsystems/hermes/issues/3845))
+- Added a new metric `simulate_errors` for Prometheus ([\#3845](https://github.com/informalsystems/hermes/issues/3845))